 SEC: All games are available through SEC Network+, which is part of WatchESPN.
 These games are only available if your cable operator has the SEC Network.

 Southland: No conference service exists, though all individual schools have their own packages.
-All non-televised Stephen F Austin and Lamar games are on espn3, which is also picking up coverage of all locally-televised conference games.
-Houston Baptist, Incarnate Word and Texas A&M-CC’s streaming packages are all free.
+Most non-televised Lamar, Sam Houston State and Stephen F Austin games are on espn3, which is also picking up coverage of all locally-televised conference games.
+Houston Baptist, Incarnate Word, and Texas A&M-CC’s streaming packages are all free.
 All other schools charge for their streams.
-Some games may be available at watchstaidum.com as well.

-West Coast: Almost every game is available on watchstadium.com for free.
-BYU games may also appear on the BYU TV network, which is streamed for free as well.
+West Coast: Almost every game is available on thew.tv and/or watchstadium.com for free.
+BYU games may appear on the BYU TV network, which is streamed for free as well.

-WAC: The vast majority of the games are streamed for free through the conference website or available on the school websites, all of which are free as well except for New Mexico State and UMKC.
-Chicago State is not offering any streaming.
-Almost all locally televised games appear are on espn3.
+WAC: The vast majority of the games are streamed for free through the conference website or are on espn3.